 • Waterproofing: Laminate flooring is water-resistant thanks to its durable protective wear layer.
 Solid hardwood can suffer water damage if moisture penetrates the finish.

-Laminate vs. Hardwood Flooring: Cost
+Laminate vs. Hardwood Flooring Cost Considerations

 • Square footage: The more space you have to cover, the more money you’ll spend.